 Evidence synthesis

-We conducted a evidence synthesis to better understand the volume of the current literature and to inform the development and structure of our data collection.
+We conducted a rapid systematic review to better understand the literature on previous evaluations and evaluation questions that an impact study could investigate, and to inform the development and structure of our data collection.
 We searched MEDLINE ALL (Ovid) and the first 100 hits in Google from inception up to February 2019 (a copy of the electronic search is available in Appendix 1).
-We also searched key studies for additional evidence.
+We searched key studies for additional evidence.
 One reviewer screened potentially eligible studies and discussed with a second reviewer when in doubt.
 Studies were included if they included ‘social prescription’, ‘social prescribing’ or ‘social prescriber’.
 We included all study designs and study outcomes.
+Only studies published in the English language from 2015 onwards were eligible.
 Two reviewers assessed studies for eligibility and data were extracted by two reviewers into summary tables.
 Key extracted data included study design, setting, definition of the link worker and outcomes reported.
-Appendix 2.
+The evidence synthesis was analysed using a narrative approach and evidence summaries are provided in summary tables.
+A Preferred Reporting Items for Systematic reviews and Meta-Analyses extension for Scoping Reviews (PRISMA-ScR) checklist was conducted.

 Qualitative interviews

-To capture the perspectives of those people involved in the planning, delivery and receiving of SP, we conducted a series of semi-structured interviews which were informed by the evidence synthesis.
-We captured the perspectives of stakeholders, experts, patient and public representatives and other relevant parties during the protocol planning phase of this study.
-We sought and received feedback, guidance and recommendations regarding the qualitative elements of our planned work. .
+To capture the perspectives of people involved in the planning and delivery and of SP, as well as of patients, we conducted a series of semi-structured interviews which were informed by the rapid systematic review, questions set out in the project commissioning brief, and the study protocol.
+The protocol was generated in collaboration with the NIHR and NHSE, and included the perspectives of other stakeholders including service experts, patient and public representatives and other relevant parties during the protocol planning phase of this study.
+We sought and received feedback, guidance and recommendations regarding the qualitative elements of our planned work during project stakeholder meetings and webinars.
+These were attended by a range of organisations and interested parties, including NHSE, voluntary sector organisations, link workers and other social prescribers, academics and members of the public.
+The supplementary information from the webinars was essential for facilitating discussions around the research gaps and potential areas for future work.
+A COnsolidated criteria for REporting Qualitative research (COREQ) checklist was carried out.

+Ethics approval was obtained from the University of Warwick Biomedical and Scientific Research Ethics Committee (Reference number BSREC 93/19-20).
+We did not deviate from the planned protocol.

 Participants

-Eligible participants were purposively sampled through the NHSE wider network, contacts of staff at University of Warwick and snowball sampling from previously identified participants.
-We adopted an iterative approach, where we progressed to the next option if information was not available at our primary source.
-Targeted participants included: a) national SP leads identified via NHSE, b) regional leads of the Social Prescribing Network (East of England, London, Midlands, Yorkshire and Humber, North West, South East, South West, North East), and c) sites delivering SP, both those with an established/mature link worker SP model scheme (LWSPM) and those which did not yet have a mature scheme.
-This included key contacts for each site.
+Eligible interview participants were purposively sampled through the NHSE wider network and contacts of staff members at University of Warwick.
+Subsequent participants were snowball sampled from these initial participants.
+We adopted an iterative approach, where we progressed to the next participants if information was not available from our primary target source.
+All participants were approached via email by members of the research team (LAK, JH, IG).
+Targeted participants included: a) national SP leads identified via NHSE, b) regional leads of the Social Prescribing Network (East of England, London, West Midlands, Yorkshire and Humber, North West, South East, South West, North East), and c) sites delivering SP, both those with an established/mature link worker SP model (LWSPM) scheme and those which did not yet have a mature scheme.

+We also interviewed voluntary sector organisations involved in SP to understand what happens with people after they have been referred to voluntary sector service providers.
+We contacted people from five voluntary organisations and three participated.
 Additionally, we contacted project stakeholders, topic experts and academic colleagues to capture opinions and feedback regarding ongoing and completed SP evaluations.
-The qualitative data was essential for facilitating discussions around the research gaps and potential areas for future work.
+In total, we contacted 41 people (plus 3 academic researchers) of whom 28 participated in interviews (25 participants, 3 academics) (68% participation rate).

 Data collection